Johannes Lochner

 Johannes Lochner (born 15 October 1990) is a German bobsledder who competed at the 2018 Winter Olympics and the 2022 Winter Olympics in Beijing where he won two silver medals.
+Lochner won the gold medal in the two-man and four-man events at the 2026 Winter Olympics.

 Bobsleigh results

 All results are sourced from the International Bobsleigh and Skeleton Federation (IBSF).